This story was originally published in the March 2020 issue of Quaker Action. It was updated in November 2020.

 Toward this end, AFSC has worked with faith communities, partner organizations, and individuals across the U.S. to engage members of Congress through briefings on Capitol Hill; legislative visits; and emails, petitions, and phone calls from constituents.
 We offer trainings and webinars, organize speaking tours, and advise faith-based communities and others on ways to make their voices heard.

 And our efforts are making a difference.
-In April of this year, Rep. Betty McCollum introduced new legislation to hold Israel accountable for its continued abuse of Palestinian children in military detention.
+In April 2019, Rep. Betty McCollum introduced new legislation to hold Israel accountable for its continued abuse of Palestinian children in military detention.
 The “Promoting Human Rights for Palestinian Children Living Under Israeli Military Occupation Act” (H.R.
 2407) would ensure that U.S. financial assistance to Israel is not used for the military detention, interrogation, abuse, or ill-treatment of Palestinian children.
 H.R.
 2407 builds from a similar bill introduced by McCollum in 2017, which was the first-ever bill to address Palestinian human rights in Congress.
 It was signed by 31 representatives.

 “The children this legislation seeks to protect are Palestinians who have lived their entire lives under Israeli military occupation,” McCollum said in a statement.
 “And, it is U.S. tax dollars provided by Congress, the unregulated $3.8 billion military aid package to Israel, that helps to cover the cost of Israeli soldiers arresting, interrogating, and abusing children, some as young as nine years old, in the name of Israeli security.”